U.S. Jobless Claims Rise More Than Expected To 248,000

 Meanwhile, U.S. stock futures pointed to a flat-to-higher open.
 The Dow futures edged forward 0.07%, the S&P 500 futures advanced 0.13%, while Nasdaq 100 futures rose 0.19%.

-Elsewhere, in the commodities market, gold futures traded at $1,263.26 a troy ounce compared to $1,262.26 ahead of the data, while crude oil was at $48.44 a barrel compared to $48.45 before the release.
+Elsewhere, in the commodities market, gold futures traded at $1,263.26 a troy ounce, compared to $1,262.26 ahead of the data, while crude oil was at $48.44 a barrel, compared to $48.45 before the release.